PapaButze/Steam_Dedicated_Server_GUI/README.md

 PyInstaller is easy to install with `pip install pyinstaller`.

-After it use the command `pyinstaller --onefile steam_server_gui_improved.py` in the directy where the steam_server_gui_improved.py is saved on your pc.
+After it use the command `pyinstaller --onefile steam_server_gui_improved.py` in the directy where the steam_server_gui_improved.py is saved on your device.

 ![GUI-Screenshot](GUI-Screenshot.jpg)